-Humanoid Robot - Torobo
+Humanoid Robot

 Size and strength equivalent to humans

-With a height of 1660 mm, a reach of 680 mm, and a cart width of 625 mm, the size of the robot is close to that of humans.
+With a height of 1660 mm, a reach of 680 mm, and a cart width of 625 mm, the size of the robot is close to that of a human.
 The payload of one arm is 8 kg at the worst-case holding posture and 20 kg at the instantaneous maximum holding force (when the elbow is bent at a right angle), which are sufficient to conduct robotics R&Ds to replace human work.

-Sufficient joint configuration for a wide variety of tasks
+Joint configurations that enable a wide variety of tasks

 The joint configuration of 7-axis dual arms, 3-axis waist (pitch, pitch, yaw), 3-axis neck (yaw, pitch, roll), and 4-axis undercarriage (omni-directional mobile base) enables the robot to do tasks with a range of motion similar to human beings in living and working spaces of people.